jkenlooper/puzzle-massive/docs/index.md

 `puzzle-massive/` When a `make dist` is run this directory holds symlinks of files and directories that will be included in a distribution.

-`puzzle-pieces/` Project that builds a web component (puzzle-pieces) separately from the other src files.

 `queries/` SQL files that are used by the chill app and api app.

 `resources/`